Anbeeld/ARoAI/docs/analysis.md

     country_weekly_innovation_mult = -1  # Cancels all natural innovation
 }
 ```
 Innovation is then manually added to the target technology via scripted effect.
+The `aroai_perform_innovation_redirection` effect first checks that the country is NOT already researching the target technology (to avoid wasting progress).
 The `aroai_add_progress_to_technology` effect uses a generated switch statement supporting 1--999 innovation levels, each adding `innovation * 4` (weeks per iteration) progress to the chosen tech.
+If accumulated progress reaches 100% during redirection, the technology is immediately researched via `add_technology_researched`.

 ---